lumeland/blog/posts/lume-2.4.0-maruja-mallo.md

 ## New plugin: `check_urls`

 Broken links are one of the biggest issues on the Web.
-In one of the latest studies, they detected that
+In a recent study, they detected that
 [27.6% of the top 10 million sites are dead](https://medium.com/@tonywangcn/27-6-of-the-top-10-million-sites-are-dead-6bc7805efa85).
 And for those sites that are still alive, they are likely to change the URLs at some point, after a redesign or content updates.